SmingHub/Sming/Sming/Libraries/OtaUpgradeMqtt/README.rst

    A bit more difficult to read and write but allows for unlimited versions.

    If set to 0 the OTA upgrade mechanism and application will use one byte for the patch version which will limit it to 256 possible patch versions.
-   Useful for enumarating stable releases.
+   Useful for enumerating stable releases.
 Easier to write and read but limited to 256 versions only.

 .. envvar:: ENABLE_OTA_ADVANCED